microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_helm/_index.md

     > **Disclaimer: For the purpose of this guide, notice how the "_sync-interval 3s_" is set.
 The 3 seconds interval is useful for demo purposes since it will make the sync interval rapidly track changes on the repository but it is recommended to have a longer interval in your production environment (the default value is 5min)**

-- Once the script will complete it's run, you will have the GitOps configuration create all the resources deployed in your Kubernetes cluster. **NOTE:** that it takes a few min for the configuration change status from "Pending" to Install.
+- Once the script will complete it's run, you will have the GitOps configuration create all the resources deployed in your Kubernetes cluster. **NOTE:** that it takes a few min for the configuration to change status from "Pending" to Install.

     ![Flux extension](./12.png)